KranzSysdig/terraform-aws-openshift/README.md

 To modify this password, ssh to the master node and run the following:

 - sudo htpasswd -cb /etc/origin/master/htpasswd admin <new password>

+# Giving access to the cluster to someone else

 # terraform-aws-openshift